Techtronics21/3D-anatomy-reconstruction/README.md

-# 3D-anatomy-Reconstruction-
+# 3D-Anatomy-Reconstruction
+In recent years, remarkable advancements have been achieved in computer vision, particularly in the reconstruction of two-dimensional (2D) images depicting various scenes, objects, and environments.
+However, transitioning from 2D image reconstruction to three-dimensional (3D) image reconstruction poses a significant challenge.

+Our focus is on reconstructing missing anatomical structures within a human body based on a given 3D anatomy.
+This concept finds its inspiration in various biological conditions or traumatic incidents that can result in underdeveloped or absent organs in the human body.
+Whether due to mutations during birth, inadequate nutrition and diet, accidents, or traumatic injuries, all these factors may contribute to an underdeveloped human body.

+The objective of our project is to develop a deep learning model capable of taking 3D scanned images of cross-sections of the human body in medical image formats as input and producing a reconstructed version of the image as output.

+The inherent challenge lies in the fact that research in this specific field is still ongoing, with only a few selective deep learning models and papers focusing on 3D images.
+However, the ultimate aim is to create a model that can accurately reconstruct human anatomy and potentially facilitate biological 3D printing.

-in this we have made a deep learning model for 3d anatomy reconstruction,where we leveraged the use cases of 3D Unet with skip connections/ GoogleNet.
+We have made a deep learning model for 3d anatomy reconstruction, where we leveraged the use cases of 3D Unet with skip connections/ GoogleNet.

 | Overview       | Details |
 | -------------- | ------- |